Jennifer Jones, Rachel Homan remain unbeaten in pool play at Scotties | TSN

 "She said 'I'm watching you.
 I don't think you should retire yet,'" Jennifer said.

-Jennifer Jones downed Adams 11-3, Homan defeated Scoffin 11-2, Grandy beat Smith 8-5 and Inglis was an 11-4 winner over Cameron in the afternoon draw.
+In Pool A, host Alberta's Selena Sturmay was also 4-0 after an 8-4 victory Monday evening over Saskatchewan's Skylar Ackerman (3-2).

-In Pool A, host Alberta's Selena Sturmay was 3-0 with a game Monday night against Saskatchewan's Skylar Ackerman (3-1).
-Einarson went to an extra end for a 9-8 win over B.C.'s Corryn Brown (2-2) in the morning draw to join Ackerman at 3-1.
+Einarson (4-1) recovered from Sunday's loss to Sturmay with a pair of Monday wins, including a 10-4 victory in the evening over winless Prince Edward Island.

-Einarson is minus longtime lead Briane Harris, who was deemed ineligible to play in the Tournament of Hearts hours before the tournament's opener for undisclosed reasons.
-Alternate Krysten Karwacki has taken Harris's spot in Calgary.
+The defending champions are minus longtime lead Briane Harris, who was deemed ineligible to play in the Tournament of Hearts hours before it started for reasons unexplained by Curling Canada and the team.
+Alternate Krysten Karwacki drew in for Harris in Calgary.

-In other early Pool A results Monday, Northern Ontario's Krista McCarville (2-2) downed Prince Edward Island's Jane DiCarlo (0-4) by a score of 9-5, and Manitoba's Kaitlyn Lawes (1-2) picked up an 8-3 win over Newfoundland and Labrador's Stacie Curtis (0-3).
+Quebec's Laurie St-Georges (3-1) downed Manitoba's Kaitlyn Lawes 7-5, which dropped Lawes to 1-3 in Pool A. Northern Ontario's Krista McCarville beat winless Stacie Curtis of Newfoundland and Labrador 8-3 to join Saskatchewan at 3-2.

-The top three teams in each pool advance to a six-team playoff round, from which the four Page playoff teams will be determined.
+The top three teams in each pool advance to Friday's six-team playoff round, from which Saturday's four Page playoff teams will be determined.

 The winner of Sunday's final represents Canada in the world championship March 16-24 in Sydney, N.S., and earns a return trip to the 2025 Scotties Tournament of Hearts in Thunder Bay, Ont., as defending champion.